dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 - `msgstr[0]`: The translated string for the case 0.
 - `msgstr[N]`: The translated string for the case N.

-The specification for PO files can be found on this site: https://www.gnu.org/savannah-checkouts/gnu/gettext/manual/html_node/PO-Files.html
+The PO file specification can be found here: https://www.gnu.org/savannah-checkouts/gnu/gettext/manual/html_node/PO-Files.html

 ## Configuring PO file support in ASP.NET Core

-This example is based on a sample ASP.NET Core MVC application generated from a Visual Studio 2017 template.
+This example is based on a sample ASP.NET Core MVC application generated from a Visual Studio 2017 project template.

 ### Referencing the package